 Do rate-limiting steps as soon as possible.
 This includes doing pelvic/rectal examinations, performing your procedures, and calling your consults as soon as feasible!
 Side note: these are not good things to pass off to the next resident at the end of your shift.

-Ask your older residents how they maximize their efficiency.
+Ask your senior residents how they maximize their efficiency.
 As you spend more time in the emergency department, you will find your own ways to become more efficient.

 When to Call for Help (From Intern Handbook)

 When faced with a sick patient or a new procedure, there is no shame in asking for help if you feel you’re getting in over your head.
 In fact, your senior residents and attendings will be quite annoyed at you if you don’t ask for help and they have to clean up your mess later.
-Whether in the MICU, or the ED – nobody will ever fault you for calling your senior and saying “Sorry to wake you up but Mr. Smith is getting more SOB and is breathing in the mid 20s now.
+Whether in the MICU, or the ED – nobody will ever fault you for calling your senior and saying, “I’d like to discuss a patient with you: Mr. Smith is getting more SOB and is breathing in the mid 20s now.
 I had his nurse re-vitalize him and now his vitals are _____ and he’s sat’ing 92% on RA.
 So I put him on some O2, ordered a portable CXR, an EKG, and some nebs but still pretty tachypneic.
 Do you mind taking a look at him?”

 Additionally, if and when your senior or attending asks you to perform a procedure, it’s okay to say “I’ve done three arterial lines before so I understand the technique, but would love it if you could supervise me and give me some feedback.”
 As a junior, it’s never a bad idea to have someone senior in the room to help you troubleshoot or give you advice for improvement.
 This is not a sign of weakness, it’s appropriate patient care.